14 LikesCharity & Not-For-Profit

 You may find yourself working with difficult or distressing issues, so you’ll need to be calm, resilient and tolerant too.

 Charities are always looking for ways to make their money stretch further to help more people, so it’s important to use your initiative and be resourceful.
+Adaptability (learn more about what that means here) is also a really important skills if you want to be a charity professional.

 How can I start a career in the charity and not-for-profit sector?